CalebMalcarne/htdocs/README.md

 ---
 ## Current development platform and other information

-I am using [XAMPP](https://www.apachefriends.org/) as a platfourm to develop this web app This application used MySQL as its database the pages are built with **PHP**
+-I am using [XAMPP](https://www.apachefriends.org/) as a platfourm to develop this web app -This application used MySQL as its database
+-the pages are built with **PHP**

 ## current tasks